keanugithub/docker-pihole-unbound/README.md

 ## The image is built automatically

-Whenever there is an update for the [original pihole image](https://hub.docker.com/r/pihole/pihole) a Github Action is triggered and publishes an update for this image with the new image.
+Whenever there is an update for the [original pihole image](https://hub.docker.com/r/pihole/pihole) a Github Action publishes an update for this image with the new image.

 The workflow file for this can be found in `.github/workflows/auto-build-container.yml`

-This workflow runs at 3AM UTC+1 every friday.
+This workflow runs when the image tag is updated in `pihole-unbound/Dockerfile`.
+I do that semi-manually with the help of [the renovate bot](https://github.com/renovatebot/renovate).
 Therefore you may experience some delay whenever there is an update for the [original pihole image](https://hub.docker.com/r/pihole/pihole)

 ## Building the image locally